vijayanajay/st_final/docs/codebase_overview.md

 **Location:** src/strategies.py

 **Purpose:**
-This module will contain the logic for different trading strategies.
-It defines a `BaseStrategy` class that all specific strategy implementations will inherit from.
+This module contains the logic for different trading strategies.
+It defines a BaseStrategy class and implements the generate_sma_crossover_signals function for SMA crossover strategies.

 **Key Classes:**
 - `BaseStrategy`